mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 [Stats samples: 6, total: 24737 ms, mean: 4122.833333333333 ms, stddev: 132.18789657150916 ms]
 ```

-So just by fixing the arity mismatch we improved benchmark mean from 4774 ms
+Just by fixing the arity mismatch we improved benchmark mean on V8 by 14% from
-to 4123 ms (by 14%).
-If we profile the benchmark again we will discover that
+4774 ms to 4123 ms. If we profile the benchmark again we will discover that
 `ArgumentsAdaptorTrampoline` has completely disappeared from it.
-What was that
+Why was it
-about?
+there in the first place?

-It turns out that `ArgumentsAdaptorTrampoline` is V8 mechanism for coping with
+It turns out that `ArgumentsAdaptorTrampoline` is V8's mechanism for coping with
-JavaScript's variadic calling convention: e.g. you can call function that
+JavaScript's variadic calling convention: you can call function that
 has 3 parameters with 2 arguments - in which case the third parameter will be
 filled with `undefined`.
 V8 does this by creating a new frame on the stack,
 copying arguments down and then invoking the target function: